 “It has been so exciting to see ideas we discussed, and jotted down on paper, come to life.
 I think people really enjoy that they can get Cru quality food at any event now: from large weddings to casual rehearsal dinners to corporate lunches,” said Aileen.

 Jill Christy’s love of cooking began at a young age.
-Growing up in a large family in Dallas, Texas, cooking was one of her chores thanks to her family’s agreement that whomever cooked didn’t have to do the dishes- now who could argue with that!
+Growing up in a large family in Dallas, Texas, cooking was one of her chores thanks to her family’s agreement that whoever cooked didn’t have to do the dishes- now who could argue with that!
 And from there, her culinary skills blossomed along with her love to create unique dishes.

 Jill has studied the food and beverage industry from every angle: sous chef for Victor Beguin at LaBonne Table in New England, studying abroad in France, passing the first level of the Court of Sommeliers and making her way to Senior Operations Manager for Wolfgang Puck Catering.